SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An entity (process object) is created in the usual Python manner by
-calling the Class.
+calling the class.
 Process classes have a single argument, ``name``
 which can be specified if no |init| method is defined.
 It defaults to
 ``'a_process'``.
 It can be over-ridden if an |init| method is defined.